Digital supply chain solutions for visibility, quality, and compliance.

 Mr. Arnason has served as Controlant’s CFO since 2015.
 He holds a Bachelors degree in Business Administration from Reykjavik University.

-Ms. Karlsdottir has served as Controlant's Quality Manager and Chief Service Officer since 2015.
+Ms. Karlsdottir has served as Controlant's Quality Officer since 2015.
 She holds an M.Sc. degree in Mechanical Engineering from the University of Iceland.

 Ms. Helgadottir has served as Controlant's Chief Services Officer since 2018.
-She holds a Master of Project Management (MPM) from the University of Iceland.
+She holds a Master of Project Management (MPM) from the University of Iceland and has 20 years of experience working in the pharmaceutical industry.

 +354 517 0630